Prelude to the Mishima Incident: 1967 (Shōwa 42)

-On January 5, 1967, the Minzoku-ha monthly magazine Controversy Journal (論争ジャーナル, Ronsō Jaanaru) was launched, and on 11 same month, editor-in-chief Kazuhiko Nakatsuji (中辻和彦) who was a disciple of Kiyoshi Hiraizumi and a graduate of Meiji Gakuin University, he along with deputy editor-in-chief Kiyoshi Bandai visited Mishima at home to ask for his contributions.
+On January 5, 1967, the Minzoku-ha monthly magazine Controversy Journal (論争ジャーナル, Ronsō Journal) was launched, and on 11 same month, editor-in-chief Kazuhiko Nakatsuji (中辻和彦) who was a disciple of Kiyoshi Hiraizumi and a graduate of Meiji Gakuin University, he along with deputy editor-in-chief Kiyoshi Bandai visited Mishima at home to ask for his contributions.
 Mishima decided to contribute to the magazine for free, and from then on, the two visited him once every three days.

 Mishima told the two young men with a serious expression, "Ever since I wrote Voices of the Fallen Heroes, I feel as if the spirit of Asaichi Isobe has possessed me."
-Another day, he unsheathed his Japanese sword and said, "Japanese swords are not something to be admired.
-They are living things.
-I must use this living sword to expose the deception of intellectuals in the 1960 Japan-U.S. Security Treaty struggle (60年安保闘争, 60 nen anpo tōsō)."
+Another day, he unsheathed his Japanese sword and said, "A Katana is not something merely to be admired.
+It is a living entity.
+With this living blade, I must expose the deception of the intellectuals in the 1960 Japan-U.S. Security Treaty struggle (60年安保闘争)."

 On January 27, Hiroshi Mochimaru (持丸博), a Waseda University student and a member of the "Japan Students' League" (日本学生同盟, Nihon Gakusei Dōmei) (abbreviated name, 日学同, Nichigakudō), also visited Mishima.
 He asked for contribute an article to the Japan Student Newspaper (日本学生新聞, Nihon Gakusei Shimbun), which the Nichigakudō would launch the following month.
 Mochimaru was also a disciple of Kiyoshi Hiraizumi, along with Nakatsuji and Bandai, and was a staff member of the Controversy Journal.

 Around this time that Mishima met these young people who shared their worrying about the future of Japan, he told Kikue Kojima (小島喜久江), an editor in charge of Shinchosha, "I feel like it's scary.
 What I wrote in my novel has appeared as a fact.
 But on the other hand, sometimes facts come before fictions."

 Also, around this time, Mishima learned that people related to scholarship and the arts in China (including the people who had guided and entertained actors from the Bungakuza theatre troupe when they visited China) were being treated badly by Mao Zedong.
 Feeling a sense of mission that Japan, a geographically close neighbor, should take the lead in protesting, he expressed his support for efforts to restore the original autonomy of Chinese scholarship and the arts (including classical studies).
 He then held a press conference together with Yasunari Kawabata, Jun Ishikawa, and Kōbō Abe to issue a statement in protest against the "Cultural Revolution", an oppression carried out by Mao Zedong, the Chinese Communist government.
 However, most newspapers at the time gave their statements just brief mention, the only newspaper to report the full text of the statement was the Tokyo Shimbun.